Code Splitting

 Lazy Loading

-Use React’s lazy() to defer loading flags until they’re actually rendered.
+to defer flags until they’re actually rendered.

 Static Analysis